Thurlstone Primary School – Curriculum Intent Statement

 Wellbeing

-- learn how to respect themselves and others
+learn how to respect themselves and others

-- build respectful friendships
+build and maintain respectful friendships

-- reflect and think mindfully about their learning
+reflect on their learning and think mindfully

-- learn in a peaceful and supportive environment
+learn in a peaceful, supportive environment

-- develop self-esteem and confidence in their abilities
+develop self-esteem and confidence in their abilities

 Click on the link below to see how we promote staff wellbeing at Thurlstone.